 We labored heavily to make Kaivo simple and inviting to use, but flipping through the preset sounds first is obviously a good way to hear what Kaivo can do.
 Kaivo comes with both user and factory presets.
 The user area is where you'll keep your own creations, and where we put contributions from other Kaivo users that we include.
-Some of the BODY models are threedimensional (such as the boxes).
-These are created by "folding" 2D models into 3D configurations.

 The factory presets are meant to be a small and well-rounded set of sounds that you'll come back to often.
 The categories of factory presets are: